 How do I see a GP?

 You usually need to call to make an appointment to see a GP who is working in private practice.
 You don't need to specify your problem when you book – just ask to see a doctor.
 You'll need to give your name and Medicare number.
-If you've seen a doctor there before that you like, you can ask for them again, or you can request to see a man or a woman if one or the other will make you feel more comfortable.
+If you've seen a doctor there before that you like, you can ask for them again, or you can request to see a GP of the gender that suits you.
 If you’re running late or can’t make a scheduled appointment, ring to let the receptionist know.

 You don't normally need an appointment at a medical centre.
 However, you’ll usually have to wait to see a GP.
 You'll need to have your Medicare card with you.

-If the issue is urgent, or you’re in a lot of pain, be sure to tell the receptionist this when you arrive.
+If the issue is urgent, or you’re in a lot of pain, be sure to tell the receptionist this when you arrive and consider calling 000.

 How much does it cost?